 According to Morgan Stanley Research, Amazon’s long-term top line is 2-3x more exposed to emerging markets than that of rival Alibaba.
 Amazon is aggressively entering emerging markets to expand, but also to pilot and take a deeper role in developing new financial services products.

 These emerging markets are attractive because of rapid mobile internet adoption, a lack of legacy infrastructure, and a growing number of the population entering into the middle class.
-Two of the most notable markets where this is taking place today are India and Mexico.
+Three of the most notable markets where this is taking place today are India, Mexico, and South America.

 In January 2020, Amazon announced an additional investment of $1B into the country to help India-based SMBs sell online via its platform.
 Bezos said that he expected the retailing platform to export Indian goods worth $10B by 2025.